 - Past Chair, Tennessee Bar Association Criminal Justice Section

-Mr. Johnson is a member of numerous organizations.
-He is on the Board of Directors of the National Association of Criminal Defense Lawyers (NACDL), is a co-chair of NACDL’s Sixth Circuit amicus committee, and is a past President of the Tennessee Association of Criminal Defense Lawyers (TACDL).
-For three consecutive years he served as chair of the Tennessee Bar Association (TBA) Criminal Justice Section, and he is the Associate General Counsel for the TBA.
+Mr. Johnson serves on the Board of Directors of the National Association of Criminal Defense Lawyers (NACDL), co-chairs NACDL’s Sixth Circuit amicus committee, and is a past President of the Tennessee Association of Criminal Defense Lawyers (TACDL).
+For three consecutive years he served as chair of the Tennessee Bar Association (TBA) Criminal Justice Section, and he also served as the Associate General Counsel for the TBA.
 Mr. Johnson is on faculty with the Tennessee Criminal Defense College (TCDC), and is a member of the white-collar defense, sentencing, investment, forfeiture, and membership committees of NACDL.
 He serves as chair of the law office technology and management committee of the Knoxville Bar Association (KBA) and is both an officer and a Master of the Bench with the Hamilton Burnett Chapter of the American Inns of Court.
 He is a fellow of both the American Bar Foundation and the Knoxville Bar Foundation.
 For his volunteer efforts, the Tennessee Bar Association honored Mr. Johnson with its Access to Justice Award.
-He is listed in Best Lawyers in America in the area of white-collar criminal defense and has achieved an AV rating for preeminent legal ability and ethical standards from Martindale-Hubbell®.
+He is listed in Best Lawyers in America in the area of white-collar criminal defense and has achieved an AV rating for preeminent legal ability and ethical standards from Martindale-Hubbell.

-Mr. Johnson earned his Bachelor of Arts in International Economics with a minor in Political Science from Carson-Newman University.
-As honor student, Mr. Johnson was president of Bonner Scholars.
-Upon his graduation, Bonner Scholars created the Stephen Ross Johnson Service and Leadership Award and named him the award’s first annual recipient.
-Mr. Johnson was a Rotary Ambassadorial Scholar to the United Kingdom, where he obtained a Postgraduate Diploma in Contemporary Economic History from the University of Glasgow, Scotland, and worked as an economist for Govan Initiative, a Scottish economic development agency.
+Mr. Johnson completed his undergraduate education at Carson-Newman University, receiving a Bachelor of Arts in International Economics with a minor in Political Science.
+Mr. Johnson attended graduate school at the University of Glasgow, Scotland, where he was a Rotary Ambassadorial Scholar and obtained a Postgraduate Diploma in Contemporary Economic History.
+He worked as an economist for Govan Initiative, a Scottish economic development agency.